 Many high-quality products, including our Delta 8 gummies, already come in resealable, light-resistant packaging.
 If so, your best bet is often to just keep them in their original container.
 Avoid using clear plastic baggies for anything more than short-term transport, as they let in light and aren’t truly airtight, which can compromise the quality of your products over time.

-Simple Storage Best Practices
+My Go-To Storage Best Practices

 Putting it all together, the best storage strategy is easy to remember: keep your products in a cool, dark, dry, and airtight environment.
 A dedicated spot in a bedroom closet or a kitchen pantry is often the ideal location.
 This ensures the chemical profile of your products remains stable, so you get the consistent effects you’re looking for.